Shubham-Thakur06/BabylonJs-Angular-App/README.md

 ## Installation

-Getting started with the 3D Geometry Interaction App is straightforward.
+Getting started with the BabylonJs Angular App is straightforward.
 Follow these steps:

 1. **Clone the Repository**: Begin by cloning the app's repository to your local machine.